ISCC Plantation Audit and Land Use Assessment Training

 - ISCC trainings are held in English (if not stated otherwise)

-- The training documents are provided to all participants at the beginning of the training in electronic form (USB-stick)
+- The training documents are provided to all participants in electronic form via download link

-- Participants should bring their laptops to the training.
+- Participants should use their laptops for the training

 - December 2015, Jakarta